ChristianLowe/Grognaks-Mod-Manager/readme.txt

 1.6.1:
 - Added ini setting: never_run_ftl
 - The ini's ftl_dats_path is ignored if it's invalid
+- Added graceful exit on ctrl-c or Windows terminal closing

 1.6:
 - GMM no longer needs to be placed in the FTL directory